-Contact Information: Asbestos Coordinator and Management Plan

-Name of School Asbestos Coordinator: David Hill

-Telephone Number of Asbestos Coordinator: 1-423-837-7282

-Location of School Management Plan:

-Maintenance Office

-Richard Hardy Memorial School

-1620 Hamilton Avenue South Pittsburg, TN 37380
+Contact Information: Asbestos Coordinator and Management Plan Telephone Number of Asbestos Coordinator: 1-423-837-7282 Location of School Management Plan: Maintenance Office Richard Hardy Memorial School 1620 Hamilton Avenue South Pittsburg, TN 37380

 The Management Plan is available for review during normal school hours.
 Cost for a Copy of the Management Plan: 25¢ per copy

-Parents are to be informed of their child's eligibility for service in specific programs including: Title I-A, Migrant, Title I-C, Title I-D, and Title-III.
+Parents are to be informed of their child's eligibility for service in specific programs including: Title I-A, Migrant, and Title-III.